 These classes are used to build data profiles as described in the framework.
 Each profile is organized by a container.
 All containers are inherited from a common Container class as shown in the diagram below.
-Note the common Container has two attributes: messageID and timestamp which are used for message ID and the timestamp message is issued.
+Note the common Container has two attributes: logicalDeviceID and timestamp which are used for logical device ID and the timestamp message is issued.